-Not all equipment or supplies are covered by OHIP.
-Some examples are wrist splints, air casts, and fiber glass casts.
-Your extended health care coverage may pay for these.
+Not all equipment and supplies are covered by OHIP.
+Some things that are not covered include wrist splints, air casts, and fiber glass casts.
+Your extended health care coverage (private insurance) may pay for these.
 The Orthopedic Technologist will provide you with a detailed bill for those items that are not covered.

 You have received a cast or splint as part of your treatment for the injury you sustained.
 The following is general information and specific things you need to do to help in your recovery. if you have any concerns at all, call your orthopedic/plastic surgeon, or your family doctor, or return to the nearest emergency department for assessment.

 - Plaster casts will take 48 hours to dry completely.

 - A certain amount of swelling and pain may occur.
 To keep swelling and pain to a minimum, elevate the injured part on a pillow, above the level of your heart.

 - Keep the cast clean and dry.
 Do not get the cast wet.
 Do not scratch under the cast.
 Using a hairdryer set on COOL aimed into the cast can sometimes relieve itching.

 - Do not place anything inside the cast.